Coventry Jets: 2005 season

 The team won every match they played in 2005, and nearly went the entire season without conceding a point until during the final game Norwich Devils QB Lance Buckingham hit WR Ben Green on a deep ball which went for a TD, the Jets however went 10–0, breaking several records on the way.
 In the playoffs, the Jets played the Dundee Hurricanes, beating a spirited squad 35–0.
 This set up a huge semi-final clash against the West Coast Trojans, the most anticipated game of 2005.
 In front of 1500 people, the Jets drew first blood, returning the opening kick-off for a touchdown (TD).
 The Trojans replied straight away, working their way downfield with GB Lions WR Mark Squire scoring.
 This was the only time they threatened the Jets end zone.
 The Trojans defence were manhandled by the Jets front five; RBs Coles and Perkins found huge holes in the Trojans defence.
 Quarterback (QB) Spaull had all the time he needed to pick apart their secondary, finding GB Lions pair Cohen and Tam Byrne for TDs before half time (HT), the Jets leading 41–7.
 The Trojans were done, they were beaten by a combination of aggression, power, speed and skill.
 QB McNey was sacked nine times in the first half alone.
 The game finished 55–7, the Jets rotating the whole squad and easing up in the second half.
 Their win meant that they were promoted for the 2006 season.
 They had one goal left, however, the division championship against the Kent Exiles, also undefeated.

-The Jets started nervously but got the first score on the board, QB Spaull finding Cohen.
-After that, the Exiles took control of the game, scoring 20 unanswered points and looking odds on to win.
-Angry at trailing 20–7 at the half, a spirited fightback from the Jets looked to have swung the game in their direction, taking the lead 24–20 but a bomb from Exiles' QB Matt Duncan beat the coverage and put Kent up 26–24.
-On the following KO, however, Tony Perkins returned the ball all the way, not only sealing a memorable 30–26 win for the Jets but the MVP trophy in what will go down as one of the best finals in Britball history.
+The Jets got the first score on the board, QB Spaull finding Cohen.
+After that, the Exiles took control of the game, scoring 20 unanswered points.
+Trailing 20–7 at the half, a spirited fightback from the Jets looked to have swung the game in their direction, taking the lead 24–20 but a bomb from Exiles' QB Matt Duncan beat the coverage and put Kent up 26–24.
+On the following KO, however, Tony Perkins returned the ball all the way, not only sealing a 30–26 win for the Jets but the MVP trophy in what will go down as one of the best finals in Britball history.